5l1v3r1/pragmash/COMMANDS.md

 This command takes one string argument and returns its length, in bytes.

+### pragmash

+This command takes one or more arguments.
+This executes the script (specified by the first argument) in a new context and returns the output of its last expression.
+The script runs with a new set of variables (including $ARGV and $DIR), but it may still print to the console or exit the program.

+For example, suppose this is the contents of a file "main.pragmash":

+    pragmash foo.pragmash hey there
+    puts unreachable

+and this is the contents of the file "foo.pragmash":

+    puts ([] $ARGV 1)
+    exit 1

+This would print "there" to the console and exit with status code 1.
+The "unreachable" print would not run.

 ### set

 This command takes two arguments and sets a variable.
 The first argument is a variable name, the second is a value to give the variable.